dcm4che/dcm4chee-arc-cs/docs/networking/config/dcmDevice.rst

     :widths: 23, 7, 70

     "
+    .. _dcmRoleSelectionNegotiationLenient:

+    :ref:`Role Selection Negotiation Lenient <dcmRoleSelectionNegotiationLenient>`",boolean,"Indicates to disable check for required SCP/SCU role selection negotiation on sending of DIMSE-RQs.
+May be overwritten by configured value for particular Network AEs.

+    (dcmRoleSelectionNegotiationLenient)"
+    "
     .. _dcmLimitOpenAssociations:

     :ref:`Association Limit <dcmLimitOpenAssociations>`",integer,"Maximal number of open DICOM connections; rejects Association requests if the limit is exceeded; 0 = unlimited.